These companies and projects have won the i4Challenge 2020

 SEW Eurodrive has introduced a robotic pick-and-place solution with changing pick-and-place positions.
 The TouchProbe for robots uses digital sensors to achieve highly accurate positioning.
 This innovative solution was created by an employee of SEW Eurodrive as part of a master’s thesis and entered for the i4Challenge.

-The winners will receive a joint stand with Basel Area Business & Innovation at the Be 4.0 trade fair in Mulhouse, access to the Industry 4.0 network in the Basel Area, and coaching, mentoring and access to coworking spaces at one of the four locations of the Switzerland Innovation Park Basel Area.
-In addition, they become annual members of the Société Industrielle de Mulhouse and get access to the network and activities of the project partners of Interreg Oberrhein 4.0 “Especially the participation in the BE 4.0 fair in Mulhouse is a great opportunity for us to get into direct contact with our target group”, says Leo Schittenhelm of BLP Digital AG.
+The winners of the SME and Startup Categories will receive access to the Industry 4.0 network in the Basel Area, coaching, mentoring and access to coworking spaces at one of the four locations of the Switzerland Innovation Park Basel Area.
+In addition, they become annual members of the Société Industrielle de Mulhouse and get access to the network and activities of the project partners of Interreg Oberrhein 4.0.

 David Lanter of Tinamu Labs AG says: “The structured application and selection process was important to reflect our current business strategy and to fill gaps in our path to the market.
 Thanks to the contributions of the experts, we are now well prepared for the next steps.”

 The participants were also able to benefit in other areas.
 “The i4Challenge gave me the opportunity to practice the presentation of our product to people from outside the company.
 I also dealt intensively with areas that normally do not fall within my area of activity, thus gaining valuable insights,” says Simone Arnold from SEW Eurodrive.